Need a Permit? Call a Surveyor

 1. Public Safety

 Do you like walking into a building without worrying about the ceiling falling down?
 How about trusting that a toilet will flush or that a light switch won’t electrocute you?
 That’s the power of permitting in action.

 When it comes to land use, permits ensure land is developed in a safe, reliable way.
-During the permitting process, land is checked to ensure it’s safe for improvements and free of any potential dangers to human health.
+During the permitting process, the land is checked to ensure it’s safe for improvements and free of any potential dangers to human health.
 Nobody enjoys dealing with permits, but they can mean the difference between building a successful subdivision and the expense of tearing down a menace to public health.

 2. Environmental Protection